Completeness of Flat Coalgebraic Fixpoint Logics: Introduction

-\Section{Introduction}
+\section{Introduction}

-Many of the most well-known logics in program verification, concurrency, and other areas of computer science and artificial intelligence can be cast as fixed point logics, that is, embedded into some variant of the $\mu$-calculus.
-Typical examples are PDL~\cite{Pratt76} where, say, the formula $\langle a^ *\rangle p$ (`$p$ can be reached by finite iteration of $a$') can be expressed as the least fixed point $\mu X.\, p\lor\langle a\rangle X$; CTL~\cite{EmersonClarke82}, whose formula $AFp$ (`$p$ eventually holds on all paths') is just the fixed point $\mu X.\,p\lor\Box X$; and the common knowledge operator $C$ of epistemic logic~\cite{Lewis69}, where $Cp$ (`it is common knowledge that $p$') can be expressed as the fixed point $\nu X.\,\Land_{i=1}^nK_i(p\land X)$ with $n$ the number of agents and $K_i$ read as `agent $i$ knows that'.
-A common feature of these examples is that they trade off expressivity for simplicity of expression in comparison to the full $\mu$-calculus.
+Many of the most well-known logics in program verification, concurrency, and other areas of computer science and artificial intelligence can be cast as modal fixpoint logics, that is, embedded into some variant of the $\mu$-calculus.
+Typical examples are PDL~\cite{Pratt76} where, say, the formula $\langle a^ *\rangle p$ (`$p$ can be reached by finite iteration of $a$') can be expressed as the least fixpoint